Mathnerd314/stroscot/docs/Commentary/Language/Values.rst

 Conceptually a binder is a structure with some number of "slots" and numbered references to these slots in the body (a value but with "holes" for the slots).
 In practice, the binder is specified using variables (symbols), and these variable names are preserved for debugging purposes.
 Nonetheless, renaming the variables should not change the meaning of the binder (alpha-equivalence).
 The easiest way to ensure this is to use a nameless graph representation but to preserve variable names at the site of the binder as metadata.
 For example, a lambda expression ``\x. x x`` is really more like ``(\.
 1 1, x)``.

 The sequent calculus is used to represent binders via derivation trees built up using the various rules.
-We use the logic described in :ref:`Logic`.
+We use the logic described in :ref:`Reference/Logic:Logic`.

 * Jumbo: The Jumbo break rule contains a set of values and a function from those values to a derivation tree.
 It also specifies a target in each derivation for each side formula.
 The Jumbo build rule takes a value and a list of left/right derivation trees and combines them, specifying a target for each tree.
 * Exponentials: Promotion specifies a target for each formula in the sequent.
 Dereliction has one target, Weakening has no target, contraction has n (n>2) targets.